Get cracking on that travel bucket list: if you play your cards right, you can turn your public holidays into nine long weekends in 2019!

 Clarins Sunscreen Care milk-lotion spray

 You know sunscreen is important, but reapplying it every few hours is a hassle.
 Take this spray-on that’s lightweight and takes seconds to apply!

 We’ve tested our fair share of gadgets.
 And to capture all those fond memories and Insta-worthy moments, DJI’s smallest handheld gimbal or GoPro’s waterproof Hero 7 are our tools of choice.

-The above info provided in partnership with iShopChangi.
+The above information is provided in partnership with iShopChangi.